TanStack/query/docs/react/guides/query-functions.md

   - only for [Infinite Queries](../guides/infinite-queries)
   - the page parameter used to fetch the current page
 - `signal?: AbortSignal`
-  - [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) instance provided by Tanstack Query
+  - [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) instance provided by TanStack Query
   - Can be used for [Query Cancellation](../guides/query-cancellation)
 - `meta: Record<string, unknown> | undefined`
   - an optional field you can fill with additional information about your query